QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 Overview
 ========
-This lecture describes two types of tax-smoothing models that are counterparts to the consumption-smoothing models in :doc:`smoothing`.
+This lecture describes tax-smoothing models that are counterparts to consumption-smoothing models in :doc:`smoothing`.

 * one is in the **complete markets** tradition of Lucas and Stokey :cite:`LucasStokey1983`.

-* the other is in the **incomplete markets** tradition  of Hall :cite:`Hall1978` and Barro :cite:`Barro1979`.
+* the other is in the **incomplete markets** tradition  of  Barro :cite:`Barro1979`.

-*Complete markets* allow a  government to buy or sell claims contingent on all possible states of the world.
+*Complete markets* allow a  government to buy or sell claims contingent on all possible Markov states.

 *Incomplete markets* allow a  government to buy or sell only a limited set of securities, often only a single risk-free security.

 Barro :cite:`Barro1979`  worked in an incomplete markets tradition by assuming that the only asset that can be traded is a risk-free one period bond.

-Hall assumed an exogenous stochastic process of nonfinancial income and an exogenous gross interest rate on one period risk-free debt that equals :math:`\beta^{-1}`, where :math:`\beta \in (0,1)` is also a consumer's intertemporal discount factor.
+In his consumption-smoothing model, Hall :cite:`Hall1978` had  assumed an exogenous stochastic process of nonfinancial income and an exogenous gross interest rate on one period risk-free debt that equals :math:`\beta^{-1}`, where :math:`\beta \in (0,1)` is also a consumer's intertemporal discount factor.